splimter/snippet-matheco/README.md

 # snippet-matheco
 Snippet and Syntax highlight for matheco.

-matheco is a sort of language based on C build by love :heart: and bison/flex, it is still under development :construction: by the way.
+matheco is a sort of language based on C build by bison/flex, it is still under development by the way.

 You can get the compiler from [here](https://raw.githubusercontent.com/splimter/snippet-matheco/master/matheco.exe).